nargespms/cpp/README.md

 ### For compile:

-In root compile the main.cpp file and a shell file name 'main' will be create in build Directory Type this command in root Directory to Run the project:
+- In root compile the main.cpp file and a shell file name `main` will be create in build Directory
+- Type this command in root Directory to Run the project:

 `./build/main`